Helle Thorning-Schmidt: Personal life

 Thorning-Schmidt married Welsh politician Stephen Kinnock in 1996, becoming the daughter-in-law of Neil Kinnock, former Leader of the Opposition and leader of the British Labour Party and European Commissioner, and Glenys Kinnock, former British Minister for Europe.
-She met her husband while they were both attending the College of Europe.
+Thorning-Schmidt met her husband while they were both attending the College of Europe.
 They have two children, daughter Johanna and son Milo.
-Thorning-Schmidt lived in Copenhagen with their children, while her husband partly resided in Davos, Switzerland, where he worked as a director for the World Economic Forum.
-In 2014, he worked for London-based Xyntéo as managing director for the "Global Leadership and Technology Exchange", but was elected Member of Parliament (MP) for Aberavon at the 2015 United Kingdom general election.
+Milo came out as transgender and non-binary in 2022.
+At the time of her election as Prime Minister, Thorning-Schmidt lived in Copenhagen with their children, while Kinnock partly resided in Davos, Switzerland, where he worked as a director for the World Economic Forum.
+In 2014, he worked for London-based Xyntéo as managing director for the "Global Leadership and Technology Exchange", but was elected Member of Parliament (MP) for Aberavon at the 2015 general election.
 The family have been living in Kilburn, London since Thorning-Schmidt became CEO of Save the Children, whilst also spending time at Kinnock's constituency in Port Talbot.
 Thorning-Schmidt has also campaigned for her husband and for the British Labour Party.

 Although Thorning-Schmidt has been baptized into the Church of Denmark, she is not confirmed.
 She occasionally goes to church but does not believe in eternal life, salvation, heaven, or hell.

 Controversies

 Tax affairs

-The Danish tax authorities (SKAT) investigated reports that Thorning-Schmidt's husband, Stephen Kinnock, was guilty of tax evasion.
+In August 2010, the Danish tax authorities (SKAT) investigated reports that Thorning-Schmidt's husband, Stephen Kinnock, was guilty of tax evasion.
 Kinnock had declared that he was not a resident of Denmark and thus not subject to Danish taxes, while at the same time Thorning-Schmidt had declared, in an application for dispensation for Kinnock to own property in Denmark, that he resided in Denmark "every weekend of the year from Friday through to Monday".
 Thorning-Schmidt attributed the discrepancy to a "big and sloppy error".
 On 16 September 2010, Danish tax authorities acquitted the couple and the charges of tax evasion were dropped.

 A week before 15 September 2011 elections to the Danish Parliament, the 2010 decision from SKAT (the taxation department) surfaced in the Danish tabloid B.T.
 The case had been leaked to the newspaper several months previously.
 It turned out that from 2000 to 2008 Thorning-Schmidt had made use of tax deductions applicable to her husband, even though he was not subject to Danish taxes and had no income in Denmark.
 The mistake was corrected by SKAT for the three years from 2006 to 2008, and Thorning-Schmidt paid the amount she had saved due to the error.
 She was however not required to pay the amounts saved for the six years from 2000 to 2005, because of the statutory time limit for liability in such cases.